MATERIA is an impact-driven real estate investor & developer focussed on housing, schools and social infrastructure across Africa and the Arab world

 Ayush holds a Bachelor of Business Administration at Nims University of Mumbai.

-Francis is an award-winning architect operating through his firm Kéré Architecture.
+Francis collaborates with MATERIA since inception on the back of a shared vision.
+He is an award-winning architect operating through his firm Kéré Architecture.
 He is widely considered as the reference figure for a new form of development for Africa.
 He counts among his prizes the Aga Khan Architectural Award, the LafargeHolcim Sustainability Award, the Cartier Foundation award and his work has been exhibited at the MoMA in NYC and the Royal Academy of Arts in London among others.
 He is also a tenured professor at Harvard University and founder of the Association Schulbausteine für Gando.

 Farah assists MATERIA with its day-to-day administrative and design matters, helping to coordinate specific tasks in the administration and graphic design work.
 Farah is passionate about Africa, and about social design on which she is preparing a doctoral thesis.